codingbyfreddish/Portfolio-Project-2/README.md

 # Quiz Time!

  ## Welcome to my second Portfolio Project!
   For my 2nd project i choose a quizgame.
-This was a fun way to incorperate my love for philosopy aswell as coding.The user gets to answer 5 questions out of a 20 question pool.
-The quotes are all more or less famous all from the ancient greeks right up until the 20's century.
+This was a fun way to incorperate my love for philosopy aswell as coding.
+The user gets to answer 5 random questions out of a 20 question pool.
+Theres a mainpage where you click the start button to come to the quiz page.
+All the quotes are more or less famous all from the ancient greeks right up until the 20's century.

 <br>
 <img src="" width="50%">